 - Print Directories Using the Folder Size Application

 - Steps to Print Folders

-- Export Folder to CSV, XLS or TXT File
+- Export and Print Folders as CSV, XLS, or TXT File

 - Save Folders and Files Snapshot